Broiled Za’atar Chicken with Lemony Tahini

 Tahini Sauce

-- Pulse all the ingredients in a small food processor or whisk in a bowl until smooth.
+- In a small food processor, pulse 1 garlic clove, ½ cup Italian parsley leaves, ½ cup tahini paste, ¼ cup fresh lemon juice, ¼ cup cold water and 1 teaspoon kosher salt or whisk in a bowl until smooth.
 Add more water if necessary to achieve a loose mayonnaise-like consistency.
 Taste and season with more salt to taste.
 The sauce keeps in the refrigerator up to 3 days ahead.

 Za'atar Chicken

-- Mix the lemon zest and juice, olive oil, parsley, za'atar, garlic and salt in a large bowl.
-Add the chicken breasts and toss to coat.
+- Mix Grated zest from 1 lemon, 2 tablespoons fresh lemon juice.
+2 tablespoons extra-virgin olive oil, ¼ cup chopped Italian parsley, 1 tablespoon za'atar seasoning1 finely chopped garlic clove, and 1 teaspoon kosher saltin a large bowl.
+Add 1 ½ pounds boneless, skinless chicken and toss to coat.
 Set aside to marinate 15-30 minutes or cover and refrigerate up to one day ahead.

-- Cook the couscous in boiling, salted water according to package directions.
+- Cook 1½ cups pearl couscous in boiling, salted water according to package directions.
 Drain and toss with the chickpeas in a bowl.

 - Preheat a broiler to high, with an oven rack arranged closest to the heat source.
 Put the chicken on a foil-lined baking sheet.